-ENGL 6321 (3), ENGL 6322 (3).
+ENGL 6322 (3).
 READINGS: MEDIEVAL LITERATURE.
 Prerequisites: To be approved by the director of graduate studies and the instructor.

 ENGL 6330 (3).
 EARLY MODERN BRITISH LITERATURE.
 Studies in major British writers and literary cultural history from c.
-1500-1775.
+1500 to 1775.